Four steps to achieve goals and create a fulfilled life!

 How can you change your perspective of this situation such that losing weight becomes more important to you?
 More important than eating unhealthy foods or skipping too many workouts.

 This is why I used the term “relative importance”, above.
 In life and in our careers, we face daily choices between many competing ideas and activities.
 Say, you can perform A or B, but not both.
-If A is more important than B, you’re far more likely to make reach A, not B. How we spend our time reveals the importance we place on activities.
+If A is more important than B, you’re far more likely to reach A, not B. How we spend our time reveals the importance of activities.

 Often, the importance is not a conscious decision we make.
-We may choose to sleep and eat over working out.
+We may choose to sleep and eat rather than work out.
 If we shift our perspective, we stand a much better chance of making it to the gym.

 b) Visualize.

 This is particularly helpful if you are caught in negative self-talk or reciting one hundred excuses why you are not doing it.
+Visualizing the best outcome can enhance motivation but should be balanced with a realistic assessment of challenges.
 The visualization technique best suited for you will depend largely on whether you are an “away from” (motivated by pain), or “toward” (motivated by pleasure) person.

 Tip For Changing Perspective.